Medically reviewed by Drugs.com. Last updated on Sep 7, 2020.

 Hyoscyamine: Antacids may decrease the serum concentration of Hyoscyamine.
 Management: Administer immediate release hyoscyamine before meals and antacids after meals when these agents are given in combination.
 Consider therapy modification

-Itraconazole: Antacids may decrease the serum concentration of Itraconazole.
-Management: Administer itraconazole at least 1 hour after and 2 hours before administration of any antacids.
-Itraconazole oral suspension may be less sensitive to the effects of decreased gastric acidity.
+Itraconazole: Antacids may increase the serum concentration of Itraconazole.
+Antacids may decrease the serum concentration of Itraconazole.
+Management: Administer Sporanox brand itraconazole at least 2 hours before or 2 hours after administration of any antacids.
+Exposure to Tolsura brand itraconazole may be increased by antacids; consider itraconazole dose reduction.
 Consider therapy modification

 Ketoconazole (Systemic): Antacids may decrease the serum concentration of Ketoconazole (Systemic).
 Management: Administer oral ketoconazole at least 2 hours prior to use of any antacid product.
 Monitor patients closely for signs of inadequate clinical response to ketoconazole.
 Consider therapy modification

 Lanthanum: Antacids may diminish the therapeutic effect of Lanthanum.
 Management: Administer antacid products at least 2 hours before or after lanthanum.
 Consider therapy modification